mbledkowski/keycomp_graphics/README.md

 Repository with graphics created during development of [keycomp.co](https://github.com/mbledkowski/keycomp).

-Graphics are created using Affinity Designer/Affinity Photo which are propriatary and paid programs, although you can use 10-day free trial version and export them to a desire format.
+Graphics are created using Affinity Designer/Affinity Photo which are a propriatary and paid programs, although you can use 10-day free trial version and export them to a desire format.

 ## License